shihchengli/APE/README.md

 ## How to give feedback

 If you are having issues, please post to our <a href="https://github.com/shihchengli/APE/issues">Issues</a> page.
 We will do our best to assist.

+## Licence notifications

+This project contains source material from the geomeTRIC package.

+Copyright 2016-2020 Regents of the University of California and the Authors

+Authors: Lee-Ping Wang, Chenchen Song\ https://github.com/leeping/geomeTRIC/blob/master/LICENSE

 ## Credits